baggo/tips/README.md

 (x = 123), foo()
 ```

-This can really help shorten your code a lot, if you can think of intuitive ways to use the assignments right.
+If you can think of intuitive ways to use the assignments, this can help shorten your code a lot.